DM587/dm561.github.io/_posts/2018-01-23-exercises.md

    <br>
    Give an example showing that the greedy algorithm of Section 1.6 is not a 2-approximation algorithm, even for unweighted Vertex Cover.

+3. Give an instance of the Set Cover problem proving that the approximation ratio of the greedy algorithm is at least $H_n$ (i.e., the lower bound of $H_n$ is tight).
+   Hint: What does the upper bound of $H_g$ tell us about such an example?
+   (Recall that $g$ is the size of the largest set in the instance.)